-Since the era of modern-day arrival companies are forced to apply different management and marketing practices to beat the competition and earn profits.
+Since the era of modern-day arrival, companies have been forced to apply different management and marketing practices to beat the competition and earn profits.
 Do you think sticking to one marketing concept/philosophy gives better results?
 Due to competition choosing the right marketing concepts or philosophies has been a challenging task for marketers today.

 Here, I will explain in detail different marketing philosophies also called marketing concepts and marketing management philosophies.
 The explanation will be in the order of how they evolved from the beginning to the modern days (today).

 What is Marketing Philosophy?

 A marketing philosophy is an idea of assisting companies to market their products, satisfy customers’ needs & wants, and achieve the business marketing goals.
 It guides companies on how to build marketing strategies and implement them in the field.